15 Racing Procedures

 All radios are required to be 2.4.

 15.9.1 Only one class at a time is raced.
 That is, all of the heats for Biplane Class are run, then all of the heats for the AT-6 Class are run, then Formula One and so on.

-15.9.2 The tentative order of rounds is Biplane, AT-6, Formula One, Unlimited, Formula 1 GT, Thompson Trophy and Experimental.
+15.9.2 The tentative order of rounds is Biplane, AT-6, Sportsman, Sportsman Pro, Formula One Gt, Formula 1 Pro, Limited Gas, Unlimited, Thompson Trophy and Experimental.